 Saudi Arabia is home to a number of different Arab groups.
-The Hijazi Arab (more commonly known as the Saudi Arab) form the majority of the Saudi Arabian population and live predominantly along the Red Sea coast and in the major urban areas.
+The Hijazi Arabs (more commonly known as the Saudi Arabs) form the majority of the Saudi Arabian population and live predominantly along the Red Sea coast and in the major urban areas.
 They speak a language called Arabiya, or, as it is more commonly called, Hijazi Arabic.

 The Arab culture was developed by tribes of nomads and villagers who lived in the Arabian Desert.
 From there, Arab migrations spread throughout the Middle East and northern Africa, leading to the expansion of the Arab world.

 More than half the area of Saudi Arabia is desert.
 Fertile oases, many of which are the sites of towns and villages, are scattered through the Saudi Arabian deserts north of Rub' al Khali.
 Larger tracts of grassland can be found in Ad Dhana' and the plateau region.
 The great Saudi Arabian oil fields are located in the coastal area adjoining the Persian Gulf.

 Historically, agriculture and raising livestock have been the basic economic activities of Saudi Arabia.
 Since the development of the oil industry, however, the government has sought to diversify its industrial base and improve its basic economic structure.
 As a result, roads, airports, seaports, and the power industry have all been developed.
 Through a sharp increase in oil prices beginning in 1973, Saudi Arabia began to amass a tremendous cash reserve.
 The government used its new-found wealth to transform its economy at a rate almost without precedent in modern history.
 Although there was a lack of trained and skilled labor, this was partially offset by millions of workers from other countries.

 Today, the government is the largest employer in Saudi Arabia, engaging about a third of the work force.
 Industry employs nearly the sam amount, including a small amount in the oil industry.
 Others are involved in trade and other services, and in agriculture or fishing.